 \subsection{Model and basic assumptions}

-We first start from the full quantum mechanical model.
+We first start from the full quantum-mechanical model.
 We consider the motion of the ion crystal composed of $N$ ions, which here can range from one to thousands \cite{DubinONeilRMP:1999}.
-Let ${\bf p_j},{\bf r_j}$ be the canonically-conjugated momentum and position of ion $j$ and $M$ be the ion mass (without loss of generality we assume the ions to have equal mass, see Sec.\,\ref{sec_fluo_disc}), the mechanical energy is described by the Hamiltonian
+Letting ${\bf p_j}$ and ${\bf r_j}$ be the canonically conjugated momentum and position of ion $j$, respectively, and $M$ be the ion mass [without loss of generality we assume the ions to have equal mass, see Sec.\,\ref{sec_fluo_disc}], the mechanical energy is described by the Hamiltonian

 where the potential energy $V_{\rm pot}$ includes the repulsive Coulomb interaction and the trap potential.
 For sufficiently cold ion crystals, the Hamiltonian \eqref{H:mec} can be reduced to describe the energy of a harmonic crystal, whose eigenmodes are the harmonic collective vibrations of the ions about the equilibrium positions of potential $V_{\rm pot}$.